nesar/MICA/docs/PRODUCT_OVERVIEW.md

 MICA keeps humans in control.
 You approve analysis plans before execution and can guide the research direction at any point.
 This ensures the AI works *with* you, not *for* you.

 ### Trusted Sources
-MICA prioritizes authoritative sources including USGS mineral commodity reports, DOE assessments, federal register documents, and peer-reviewed research.
+MICA prioritizes authoritative sources including USGS mineral commodity reports, DOE assessments, documents, and peer-reviewed research.

 ### Local Document Analysis
 Upload your own PDFs and data files.
 MICA can search and analyze your private document collections alongside public sources.